hydroshare/hydroshare/README.md

 - HS_LOG_FILES
 - NGINX_DIR
 - SSL_CERT_DIR
-4. Ensure CLRF line endings aren't in `hsctl` and `config/hydroshare-config.yaml` by running `sed -i 's/\r$//' hsctl` and `sed -i 's/\r$//' config/hydroshare-config.yaml`
-5. Within the base directory of the cloned repo folder run `./hsctl rebuild --db` to build the application and run it
+4. Within the base directory of the cloned repo folder run `./hsctl rebuild --db` to build the application and run it
-6. If all goes well, your local version of Hydroshare should be running at http://localhost:8000
+5. If all goes well, your local version of Hydroshare should be running at http://localhost:8000
-7. You can connect to the python interpreter via sftp (`ssh://hydro-service@localhost:1338` with path `/usr/bin/python`)
+6. You can connect to the python interpreter via sftp (`ssh://hydro-service@localhost:1338` with path `/usr/bin/python`)

 For more detailed installation, please see this document: [Getting Started with HydroShare](https://github.com/hydroshare/hydroshare/wiki/getting_started)